rodb70/rodb70.github.io/about.md

 ## Experience

-Below are some of the projects and technologies that we worked with.
+Below are some of the projects and technologies that was worked with.

 ### Olimex l9260 simple ADC driver